facebookarchive/fbconsole/README.md

     fbconsole.delete('/'+status['id'])

-To upload a photo, you can profile a file-like object as a post parameter:
+To upload a photo, you can provide a file-like object as a post parameter:

     fbconsole.post('/me/photos', {'source':open('my-photo.jpg')})

-Finally, you can also make [FQL](https://developers.facebook.com/docs/reference/fql/) queries using the `fql` function.
+You can also make [FQL](https://developers.facebook.com/docs/reference/fql/) queries using the `fql` function.
 For example:

     friends = fbconsole.fql("SELECT name FROM user WHERE uid IN " "(SELECT uid2 FROM friend WHERE uid1 = me())")

+If you just want a url to a particular graph api, for example to download a profile picture, you can use the `graph_url` function:

+    profile_pic = graph_url('/zuck/picture')
+    urlretrieve(profile_pic, 'zuck.jpg')

 ### More Authentication Options ###